Skip to main content

 Some of the topics you may want to discuss include:

-• your child’s condition & their requirement of a catheter to drain their bladder
+• your child’s condition & their requirement for a catheter to drain their bladder

 • the need for discretion and privacy